breckenedge/chatgpt-rb/README.md

 ]

 conversation = ChatgptRb::Conversation.new(api_key: "foobarbaz", functions: functions)
-converastion.ask("What's the weather like in Pheonix today?")
+conversation.ask("What's the weather like in Pheonix today?")
 # => "The weather in Pheonix, AZ is 22 degrees and sunny."
 ```